econchick/roguelynn/_posts/2013-05-16-apache-kerberos-for-django.md

 An important part of setting up Apache for an internal Kerberized system is getting a keytab for Apache.
 Most likely, you won’t have access to get the needed keytab, and will need to request one from whoever manages the corporate identity system.

-However, it’s quite easy to spin up a test environment to see if the configuration is working correctly detailed in [part 3]({{ get_url("words/setting-up-a-kerberos-test-environment")}}) of this series.
+However, it’s quite easy to spin up a test environment to see if your configuration is working correctly.
+I detail how to set one up in [part 3]({{ get_url("words/setting-up-a-kerberos-test-environment")}}) of this series.

 See [here](http://modauthkerb.sourceforge.net/configure.html) for more detailed information on the various configuration parameters for `mod_auth_kerb` + Apache, or [here](http://httpd.apache.org/docs/2.2/mod/mod_authnz_ldap.html) for LDAP + Apache configuration, and [here](http://www.netexpertise.eu/en/apache/authentication-against-active-directory.html) for Active Directory with LDAP + Apache configuration.